Napatan Period, reign of Shabaka

 Not On View

-From Nubia (Sudan) el-Kurru, tomb 51 (tomb of a queen?).
+From Nubia (Sudan), el-Kurru, found in Ku.
+71 (tomb of Queen ?), but originally from various tombs.
 1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition